nodejitsu/handbook/ReadMe.md

 ## Databases

-Databases are an integral part to most applications.
+Databases are an integral part of most applications.
 The Nodejitsu API allows you to dynamically create new hosted database instances for your applications.
 Cloud database hosting is provided by: CouchOne, Redis2Go and MongoHQ.

 #### Create a new Database